 The Partnership maintains a VIP Miles Program (the "Program"), which enables members of the Program to receive a cash back bonus on the amount of tolls paid for using the Dulles Greenway during a twelve-month period.
 The amount of the cash back bonus received by a participant of the Program is based upon the number of trips taken on the Greenway.
-Cash back bonuses range from 5% to 15% of tolls paid provided that the minimum number of trips has been met.
+Cash back bonuses range from 5% to 15% of tolls paid provided that the minimum number of trips has been met and are presented as a reduction to Toll revenues.